Puerto Rico’s varied ecosystems make the Island a birder’s paradise.

 Nature Reserves, State Forests, and Wildlife Refuges

-All these destinations require appropriate hot weather clothing, hiking shoes, sunscreen, and water and snacks.
+All these destinations require appropriate hot-weather clothing, hiking shoes, sunscreen, water, and snacks.

 Organizations like SOPI and Para La Naturaleza (a conservation nonprofit that manages numerous protected areas), also sometimes offer guided tours, workshops on the birds of Puerto Rico, or bird counts around the island.